webaverse/docs/docs/webaverse/discord-bot.md

 title: Discord Bot
 ---

-The Discord Bot allows anyone to manage their profile, items inventory, avatar, and create just by typing in the Webaverse Discord.
+The Discord Bot allows anyone to manage their profile, items inventory, avatar, and create just by typing in Discord.

+You can interact the Webaverse Discord Bot by inviting it to your Discord server [here](https://discord.com/oauth2/authorize?client_id=758956702669209611&permissions=0&scope=bot).
+Or you can interact with the bot by joining the [Webaverse Discord](https://discord.gg/3byWubumSa) server.

 The Discord Bot runs on an Ethereum side chain and allows you to interact with the blockchain by running commands in Discord like `.inventory`.
 There’s no setup required, anybody in the Webaverse Discord will already have an Ethereum address.